MicrosoftDocs/azure-docs/articles/billing/billing-how-to-change-credit-card.md

 ## Add a new credit or debit card

-1. Sign-in to the [Azure portal](https://portal.azure.com) as the Account Administrator.
+1. Sign in to the [Azure portal](https://portal.azure.com) as the Account Administrator.
 1. Search for **Cost Management + Billing**.

     ![Screenshot that shows search](./media/billing-how-to-change-credit-card/search.png)